 Before coming to Britain, even before embarking on our European journey, I would often sit and dream of treading through stone passageways, patrolling the length of rocky defences, and keeping watch from the tallest turrets on a windy night.
 Castles were raised by the ruling powers through the blood and sweat of their toiling subjects; impenetrable fortresses of carved stone blocks atop rocky crags, castles are truly an awesome sight to behold.
 They were, at many times, scenes of bloodshed: from sword clashing medieval battles to the assassination of nobles.
 They were once the seat of lords and kings, protecting, as well as dominating, the countryside.
 They have stood for hundreds of years and will hopefully continue to stand for centuries more (partially thanks to the National Trust).

-A long time ago, sometime between about 600 and 150 BC, the Celtic people travelled across the sea from western Europe and invaded Ireland.
-The land was lush, green and beautiful, a much desired location for a new home, but another people had already settled in Ireland, and had been there for thousands of years.
+A long time ago, sometime between about 600 and 150 BC, Celtic tribes journeyed across the sea from western Europe and invaded Ireland.
+The land was lush, fertile and beautiful, a much desired location for a new home, but it was not empty.
+Another race had already been settled in Ireland for thousands of years.
 The Tuatha Dé Danann were recorded in Irish mythology as being a race with supernatural powers and god-like abilities.
-Whoever these people were they left their mark on the landscape, building enormous burial chambers and temples, erecting massive standing boulders, and leaving behind exquisite, scrolling carvings in stone, a style that is still duplicated today in Celtic art.
+Whoever these people were they left their mark on the landscape, building enormous burial chambers and temples, erecting massive standing stones, and leaving behind exquisite, scrolling carvings, a style that is still duplicated today in Celtic art.